Learn the tricks to making a perfectly rich and creamy Crack-Proof New York Cheesecake.

 For the crust, you will need an entire box of graham crackers, butter, and granulated sugar.
 Browned butter is amazing in this crust but you can use plain salted butter if you aren’t familiar with browning butter.

-Why do cheesecakes crack during baking and how do you prevent it?
+Why cheesecakes crack during baking and how to prevent it

 Before we get into making the cheesecake, let’s understand why they tend to crack or in some cases literally split open during the baking process

 Over mixing- I mentioned this earlier in the post.
 Over mixing can cause air pockets within the batter that could crack the cheesecake.
 Mix the batter quickly using room temp ingredients and moderate speed